 - Fix your visibility settings.

-Fix your privacy and account settings so people can easily see what you’re up to.
-Personally I like to have my LinkedIn settings as public as possible on all the options, so people can find me easily and so I can be found in Google.
+Fix your privacy and account settings so people can easily find you.
+I like to have my LinkedIn settings as public as possible, so people can find me easily and so I can be found in Google.
 [How]

 - Fix your contact settings.

 A photo is very helpful, ideally a professional headshot, or a good-enough headshot.
-If you’re willing, crop it close to your head so people can recognize you in the very small thumbnail image.
+Crop it close to your head so people can recognize you in the very small thumbnail image.
+[How]

-Now go connect with people who are already on LinkedIn, starting with people you already know.
-When you have more connections, one action in LinkedIn will have a wider effect with the same amount of time.
+Now go ask to connect with people you know who are already on LinkedIn.
+When you have more connections in there, one action in LinkedIn will have a wider effect with the same amount of your time.
 That’s good time-savings.
 [How]

 If you’re feeling stumped along the way, the LinkedIn Help section is very helpful.

 I promise LinkedIn won’t bite.
 You can do this.
 I’ve given you the checklist.
 Take it one step at a time.
 It pays off.

-For clarity, I’m not saying you’ll suddenly get business from doing this, unless you get more active in there, in authentic non-pushy ways.
-(I delete the salesy stuff I get.)
+For clarity, I’m not saying you’ll suddenly get business or offers from doing this, unless you get more active in there.
+If you do get more active, please stay with authentic non-pushy ways.
+(I delete the salesy stuff I get, as do most others.)